 Breeding Or Pedigree

-The bloodline of a horse is a good indicator of its potential ability, say for example you breed Sea The Stars with another top-quality horse the offspring it is likely to produce is very much likely to have a good ability on the race course.
+The bloodline of a horse is a good indicator of its potential ability.
+For example, if you breed Sea The Stars with another top-quality horse, the offspring it is likely to produce is very likely to have a good ability on the race course.

 Trainer Form